zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/performance/ef-performance.md

 ## Improve Entity Framework Performance

- - Is it Entity Framework as slow as some people report it?
+ - Is Entity Framework as slow as some people report it?
 Yes and no.
- - Entity Framework offers great advantage over other ORM, and it's in fact pretty fast.
+ - Entity Framework offers great advantages over other ORM, and it's in fact pretty fast.

 ### Problem

- - The problem is too easy to fall into one or another Entity Framework performance pitfall.
+ - It's too easy to fall into a Entity Framework performance pitfall.
- - Soon or later, many developers make some mistakes which may impact the application performance severely.
+ - Sooner or later, many developers make some mistakes which may impact the application performance severely.

 ### Performance Cheat Sheet